 This subsection covers claims for economic loss based on the negligence of advisers, eg solicitors, accountants, actuaries and/or valuers.

 The general limitation period is six years from the date on which the cause of action accrued.
-This
+This is subject to the existence of latent damage (ie damage a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.